 I love planting tons of flowers in containers in the spring.
-I typically head out to a couple of local nurseries and pick up several 4 inch pots to stuff my containers and hanging baskets.
-As time goes by I find myself selecting some of the same ones over and over again, because I already know how they will grow and look.
+I typically head out to a couple of local nurseries and pick up several 4-inch pots to stuff my containers and hanging baskets.
+As time goes by I find myself selecting some of the same ones over and over again because I already know how they will grow and look.
 Every once in a while I'll try something new, but the standbys are still on my list and I thought I'd share a few of my favorite annual flowers with you.

-My Top Picks for Favorite Annual Flowers
+Top Picks for Annual Flowers in Containers

-The bright fuchsia flower is a Wave petunia.
 I used to turn up my nose at petunias in the past.
 The old ones would get very leggy and needed constant dead-heading.
 Now they have so many fabulous ones, particularly "the wave" which grows like mad and doesn't need much of any maintenance.

 Finally, I almost always by trailing verbena.
 Here it is in white and a white & pink combo.